veloren/book/src/players/hosting-a-server.md

 # Hosting a Server

-This section will describe how to a Veloren server.<br/>
+This section will describe how to setup a Veloren server.<br/>

 **Note**: _There are multiple ways to setup a Veloren server therefore this book explains the most common and easiest approaches._